-You would have been used the correlation for dynamic values while preparing scripts in Micro Focus LoadRunner.
+You would have used the correlation for dynamic values while preparing scripts in Micro Focus LoadRunner.
 Have you ever heard about graph correlation?
 If your answer is No then refer to Graph Correlation post first.
-Because Graph correlation is a base of ‘Correlate Method’.
+Because Graph correlation is the base of the ‘Correlate Method’.

-Graph correlation is a perfect feature of Micro Focus Analysis tool to analyse the test result and find out the issue.
-When you do graph analysis in separate windows then it is difficult to synchronize the time frame and also, it is a hectic work to swap the windows every time.
-To solve this problem Micro Focus Analysis Tool has graph merging option.
+Graph correlation is a perfect feature of the Micro Focus Analysis tool to analyse the test result and find out the issue.
+When you do graph analysis in separate windows, it is difficult to synchronize the time frame and also, it is hectic work to swap the windows every time.
+To solve this problem Micro Focus Analysis Tool has a graph merging option.
 This option merges the graphs and provides a single view which is helpful for issue identification.
-In Apache JMeter, you can open result file (.csv/.log/.jtl) in composite graph listener to use this feature.
+In Apache JMeter, you can open a result file (.csv/.log/.jtl) in the composite graph listener to use this feature.

 Graph correlation is about establishing a relationship between performance metrics by comparing the data.
 The software system is always complex with multi-tier architecture, different technologies and interfaces with internal or external systems.
 So the easy way to do correlation is to compare the end-user performance with the server-side metrics.
 It is like comparing the trend from one set of metrics like response time with other metrics like webserver CPU utilization.

 What do we get by correlating the graph?

 When you see a relationship between two sets of data an increase in response time corresponds to an increase in no. of users and heap size that uncovers an area for further investigation and analysis.
 Refer to the below graph: